Assignment 2 File System

 What is the exact start address and size of the available memory reported by

-ATAG?
+the MEM ATAG?
 How close is this to the Raspberry Pi’s purported 1GB or RAM?

 Subphase C: Warming Up